Welding Classes in Seattle

 Certificate of Completion in Welding Technology

-In this program, social science, written communication and quantitative reasoning are all topics covered in the core academic requirements.
-Students can learn about carbon arc, oxy-acetylene and plasma cutting, gas tungsten arc welding, gas metal arc welding and flux core arc welding.
+In this program, students can learn about carbon arc, oxy-acetylene and plasma cutting, gas tungsten arc welding, gas metal arc welding and flux core arc welding.
 It typically takes five quarters to complete this program.
-The coursework of the program covers 75 credits.
+The coursework of the program covers 75 credits, and social science, written communication and quantitative reasoning are all topics covered in the general education requirements.

 Associate of Applied Science in Welding Technology